 Richard joined Watsi on March 12th, 2013.
-Five years ago, Richard became the 1206th member to automatically support a new Watsi patient every month.
-Since then, 5,244 more people have become monthly donors!
-Richard's most recent donation traveled 8,500 miles to support Rhoda, a girl from Kenya, to fund mobility-restoring leg surgery.
+Six years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation traveled 8,700 miles to support Tarik, a 4-month-old baby boy from Tanzania, to fund clubfoot surgery.

 Rhoda was born at her home in 2012 and the next day she was taken to the clinic for vaccinations.
 The doctor examined her, and she was found to be healthy.
 She had all her required vaccines at the right time until she was five years.
 Rhoda has been healthy, and her family shares that she rarely got sick, only the common cold which did not require her to see the doctor.
 Rhoda started her schooling when she turned five and really enjoys being at school.
 Equally, she likes the company of her teachers and her agemates during class time and playtime.
 At the age of six her parents realized that Rhoda was always left behind to and from school.
 Her friends reported to the parents that Rhoda often falls and that’s why they usually leave her behind.
 The parents observed Rhoda and realized that one of her legs was not okay.
 Rhoda twists her leg when she moves.
 Her ankle continued to worsen until Rhoda couldn’t move far before she fell.
 She is an active and restless girl, but her twisting ankle keeps bringing her down.
 The problem has stressed her and affected her socialization with other children and friends.
 Often, she cries when she falls especially when she notices that people are observing and talking about her shorter leg.
 It is even saddening to hear other children give her bad names because of her limping.
 Her parents took her to various hospitals without success.
 Some health officers thought it was polio and thus there was nothing they could do.
 The family had difficulties accessing specialists due to their income.
 Rhoda's father is unemployed and her mother who is the only breadwinner who just got a teaching job.
 After hert mother got the job and got a National Health Insurance (NHIF) card they took Rhoda to Kikuyu Hospital.
 However, the NHIF card could not cover the cost for treating her there.
 It was after the unsuccessful attempt to seek medical care at other facilities that they heard about Watsi's Medical Partner Care Center Cure International Hospital.
 They visited, as they said, trusting God that their lovely daughter will receive treatment and grow up happily just as other children.
 Rhoda's family shared, “Any help to enable Rhoda to receive treatment will be greatly appreciated.”